NeverLAN-CTF/r00tz_infrastructure/README.md

 ### Create and configure AWS components

 After running the following playbook you will have to wait for the ec2 instance to initialize before running the provisioning script.
-This takes a long time [10 minutes?  get a real number here].
+This takes 3-4 minutes for a t2.large

 ```
 ansible-playbook -i ec2.py -u ubuntu scoreboard-build.yml